 There is a certain amount of sexism and regressiveness that one has to tolerate as a lover of old movies.
 One can't be too critical of a forty-year-old film for failing to precisely match one's personal, post-modern sensibilities.

 That said, I can't claim to be entirely consistent about the amount of misogynist bullshit I am prepared to tolerate for the sake of a good story or a few cute songs.
 For whatever reason, my threshold varies from film to film (or even perhaps for a single film, watched in different states of mind).
 Some days I find myself willing to overlook sexist remarks or themes with a mere eyeroll.
-But there are some sins that are beyond the pale, some ideas so egregious, themes so creepy, that no amount of charm and achime can redeem them, no matter how delightful the film in other respects.
+But there are some sins that are beyond the pale, some ideas so egregious, themes so creepy, that no amount of charm and chime can redeem them, no matter how delightful the film in other respects.

 Shashi Kapoor, at the peak of his career, played a vast number of upstanding characters whose ma-and-bhagwan moralism was so over the top that only his curls and snaggletoothed smile could make them bearable.
 Two movies I've watched recently, though, test the limits of how far Shashi's charm can go in overcoming reprehensibly creepy behavior.
 And the results are mixed.
 In Manmohan Desai's Aa gale lag jaa ("come embrace me"), the pleasure of Shashi on rollerskates - and of Sharmila Tagore doing just about anything - redeems a bizarre and unwarranted "concern rape."
-In Chor machaye shor ("A thief cries out"), though, even Danny Denzongpa and a range of better-than-average masala inventions cannot redeem some truly horrible behavior by Shashi's character.
+In Chor machaye shor ("a thief cries out", Dir.
+Ashok Roy), though, even Danny Denzongpa and a range of better-than-average masala inventions cannot redeem some truly horrible behavior by Shashi's character.

 Aa gale lag jaa has so much going for it - all of which is discussed in delightful detail in Beth and Amrita's podcast episode on the movie.
 There is little more I can add about a movie that opens with a song staged at a roller-skate fancy dress party; a movie whose hero, Prem (Shashi Kapoor) is a roller-skating master by profession; a movie whose climactic fight scene even occurs on wheels.
 These are the kinds of utterly fantastic, pure-entertainment details that only the mind of Manmohan Desai could cook up, presented with remarkable consistency across the film.
 As it riffs on its themes of familial bonds (few Desai movies, no matter how wackadoodle, are without some substantial theme on which to hang their masala tinsel), Aa gale lag jaa offers some genuinely touching sequences.
 The single-dad Prem frolicking on the beach with his little boy; Heera Chand (Om Prakash) softening to his illegitimate grandchild over a game of marbles; Preeti (Sharmila Tagore) coming to dinner at Prem's humble home and finding a place set there for the woman he loved and lost: Preeti herself.
 And this is not masala-by-numbers; there are some unusual themes as well.
 Preeti is a physician (though we don't see her do much doctoring) who survives, with much poise and grace, a terrible heartbreak as well as the birth and death (she believes) of an illegitimate son.
 She is no shrinking ruined woman, nor a Mother-India type bearing everyone else's burdens as penitence for her youthful errors.
 Even the perennial villain Shatrugan Sinha is ambiguous here; his character Amar is a romantic foil, and his medical methods are unconventional at best, but he is not a bad guy.